axe-api/docs/docs/architecture-concepts/ioc/README.md

-# Inversion of control (IoC)
+# IoC

-Inversion of Control (IoC) is a design principle (although, some people refer to it as a pattern).
+**Inversion of Control** (IoC) is a design principle (although, some people refer to it as a pattern).
 As the name suggests, it is used to invert different kinds of controls in object-oriented design to achieve loose coupling. [\*](https://www.tutorialsteacher.com/ioc/inversion-of-control)

 Axe API provides a simple IoC structure to create testable codes.
 Let's review the following hook;